caysonjh/Protein-Membrane-MD-Tutorial/README.md

 #### 3.4 Add Ions

 Before we proceed to simulation, we need to add ions to neutralize the charge of the system.
 Running a simulation with a charged system can cause unwanted artifacts and lead to inaccurate results, and thus should be avoided except in special cases.
-We will use a combination of the [`gmx grompp`](https://manual.gromacs.org/current/onlinehelp/gmx-grompp.html) and [`gmx genion`](https://manual.gromacs.org/current/onlinehelp/gmx-genion.html) command. `grompp` will create a `.tpr` file that is effectively a run file that `genion` uses to know how many ions should be included.
+We will use a combination of the [`gmx grompp`](https://manual.gromacs.org/current/onlinehelp/gmx-grompp.html) and [`gmx genion`](https://manual.gromacs.org/current/onlinehelp/gmx-genion.html) command. `grompp` will create a `.tpr` file that is effectively a run file that `genion` uses to know how many ions should be inserted.
 ```
 gmx grompp -f mdp_files/ions.mdp -c system_solv.pdb -p system.top -o ions.tpr
 echo SOL | gmx genion -s ions.tpr -o system_ions.pdb -p system.top -pname NA -nname CL -neutral
 ```

 The parameters for `grompp` are:
 - `-f`: The input mdp (molecular dynamics parameters) file.
-In this case, we are using `ions.mdp`, which contains the parameters for the ion addition.
+In this case, we are using `ions.mdp`, which contains the parameters for the ion addition
 - `-c`: The input structure file.
 In this case, we are using `system_solv.pdb`, the output file from the previous step
 - `-p`: The topology file to use.
 This will be updated to include the ions that are added
-- `-o`: The run file to be created that `genion` will use.
+- `-o`: The run file to be created that `genion` will use

 The parameters for `genion` are:
 - `-s`: The input run file.
 We are using `ions.tpr`, the output from `grompp`